JCSDA/jedi-docs/docs/inside/jedi-components/ufo/variabletransforms/transforms/surfacepressure.rst

 **Method(s) available**

-Only one method is available, shared across all center options.
+Only one method is available.
 (Any setting of :code:`METHOD` will result in using this unique method.)
 Setting :code:`METHOD` can be omitted.

 The conversion of QNH to QFE pressure occurs for each observation as follows.